rogerhu/compsci_guides/Koko-Eating-Bananas.md

         ii.
 If we cannot finish the piles of banana, then lets try to increase the number of bananas per hour, move left pointer to mid point.
 The answer cannot be left of midpoint.
 4. Return the minimum number of bananas per hour.
 ```

+**⚠️ Common Mistakes**

+* We want to ask for space/time complexity.
+Yes this is an easy problem if we had O(n^2) time.
+But the interviewer wants to solve this problem in O(n * logn) time.

 ## 4: I-mplement